Guidance for Hospitality

 Having looked at the business case for recycling, it’s time to delve into the details of what the new legislation means for your business.

-The the legislation will require you to separate out will include:
+The the legislation will require you to separate out from general waste includes:

-• Metal, such as drinks cans and food tins, empty aerosols, aluminium foil, aluminium foil food trays and tubes
+• metal - such as drinks cans and rinsed empty food tins, empty aerosols, aluminium foil, aluminium food trays and tubes

 It will be important to make sure you separate out the right materials and avoid by any non-recyclable materials.